gabriel-de-jesus/labadain-crawler/README.md

 To configure the language identification (LID) model in the pipeline, follow these steps:

 - [ ] Open the file **pipeline/common_utils/tetun_lid.py**.
-- [ ] Locate the `get_tetun_text`function within the file.
+- [ ] Locate the `get_tetun_text` function within the file.
 - [ ] Adjust the function according to the nature of your LID model.
-- [ ] **Ensure that the function receives a list of strings as input.** This is important for optimizing the corpus construction process and making it faster.
-Make the necessary modifications to the `get_tetun_text` function based on your LID model's requirements.
+- [ ] **Ensure that the function receives a list of strings as input.** This is important to optimize the corpus construction process and make it faster.
+Undertake the necessary modifications to the `get_tetun_text` function based on your LID model's requirements.

 ## Pipeline Execution

 To execute the pipeline and initiate the crawling process, follow these steps:

-- [ ] On the `crawler-home` directory, run the bash file named `crawler.sh`using the following command:
+- [ ] On the `crawler-home` directory, run the bash file named `crawler.sh` using the following command:

 ```
 $ bash ./bin/crawler.sh